Global Header

 Disallow: /admin/

-This will keep all URLs starting with ‘/admin/’ away from all search engine bots.
+This will prevent all URLs starting with ‘/admin/’ from being indexed by search engine bots.

 Using wildcards